darkalchemy/Pu-239/README.md

 ```$site_config['site']['image_proxy'] = true;```

 #### CLI Scripts:
-  * clear_cache.php : clears the entire cache that is currenlty in use
+  * clear_cache.php : clears the entire cache that is currently in use
   * import_tables.php : can import any table listed as an argument or imports trivia and tvmaze by default
-  * install.php : installs/reinstalls the site
+  * install.php : installs/re-installs the site
   * jobby.php : runs all of the sites cleanup scripts through cron
   * optimize_resize_images.php : creates an optimized version and multiple sizes of each image in the images table, this is done automatically during cleanup
   * remove_altered_images.php : removes every image that is not in the images table